theupdateframework/taps/tap8.md

 to be added to a role, then later removed.

 The mechanism in this TAP has an additional use case: if a rotation to a null key is detected, it causes the role to no longer be trusted.
-A role could use a rotation to a null key if they suspect a key has been compromised (a lost hard drive, system breach, etc).
+A role could use a rotation to a null key if they suspect a threshold of keys have been compromised
+(a lost hard drive, system breach, etc).
 The role is able to create a rotation to null without the help of the delegator, so they are able to explicitly revoke trust in the role immediately, improving response time to a key compromise.
 A rotation to a null key revokes trust in the role, not specific keys, so all keys associated with the role will be invalid after a rotation to null.
+If only a single key needs to be replaced, it can be safely rotated using the mechanism in this TAP.
 The client will detect a rotation to a null key and treat it as if the metadata was unsigned.

 A delegator to a role A is able to help A recover from a rotation to null of A by delegating to a new set of keys for A.